koor-tech/koor/Documentation/CRDs/Block-Storage/ceph-block-pool-crd.md

 title: Block Pool CRD
 ---

-Rook allows creation and customization of storage pools through the custom resource definitions (CRDs).
+Koor Storage Distribution allows creation and customization of storage pools through the custom resource definitions (CRDs).
 The following settings are available for pools.

 ## Examples